Tobias Ragg: Fictional biography

 and a tenor/boy soprano.
-Pirelli pretends to be Italian, and sells some fake potions for hair, made of "piss and ink".
+Pirelli pretends to be Italian, and sells fake hair tonic "concocted of "piss and ink".
 Toby is taken in by Mrs. Lovett after Todd kills Pirelli, who threatened to blackmail him.
 Toby becomes deeply attached to Mrs. Lovett, thinking of her as a surrogate mother.
 The character expresses this in one of the final songs in the play, "Not While I'm Around".
 However, when he discovers that Todd has been killing customers for Mrs. Lovett to bake into meat pies, he goes insane with horror and shock.
 After seeing Todd kill Mrs. Lovett, a vengeful Toby emerges from the sewers, where he was hiding, and slashes Todd's throat with his razor.
-Sweeney, knowing that Toby is about to kill him, lifts his head to make it easier In Sweeney Todd: The Demon Barber of Fleet Street, a 2007 film adaptation of the musical directed by Tim Burton, Toby's role is mostly the same.
+Sweeney, knowing that Toby is about to kill him, lifts his head to make it easier.
+In Sweeney Todd: The Demon Barber of Fleet Street, a 2007 film adaptation of the musical directed by Tim Burton, Toby's role is mostly the same.

-In the stage musical, Toby is portrayed as a mentally handicapped adult; Ken Jennings, who originated the Broadway role, was 31 on opening night, and Neil Patrick Harris was 27.
-In the 2007 movie, he is a child and not mentally ill, portrayed by 14-year-old Ed Sanders.
+In the stage musical, Toby was originally played by Ken Jennings.
+In the 2007 movie, he is portrayed by Ed Sanders.